Shawn Thornton

 Shawn Thornton (born July 23, 1977) is a Canadian former professional ice hockey player of the National Hockey League (NHL).
 An enforcer throughout his career, he won two Stanley Cups with the Anaheim Ducks (2007) and the Boston Bruins (2011).
+After retiring, he won 2 more Stanley Cups as an executive with the Florida Panthers (2024 & 2025).

 Playing career

+Amateur

 Thornton played minor hockey for his hometown Oshawa Minor Generals of the OMHA's Eastern AAA League.
 He was drafted in the 9th round (145th overall) by the Peterborough Petes in the 1995 OHL Priority Selection.

+Professional

+Chicago Blackhawks/Anaheim Ducks

 Thornton attempted to be drafted in the 1996 NHL draft but was not selected by any team.
 He was then drafted into the NHL by the Toronto Maple Leafs in 1997, 190th overall, Thornton never played for Toronto and was traded to the Chicago Blackhawks during the 2001–02 season.
 After six seasons back and forth between the NHL and AHL between the Chicago and Anaheim Ducks franchises, Thornton won his first career Stanley Cup in his final season with the Ducks in 2006–07.

+Boston Bruins

 On July 1, 2007, Thornton signed a three-year, 1.5 million dollar, deal with the Boston Bruins.
 During a seven-year tenure in Boston, Thornton won his second career Stanley Cup during the 2010–11 season in which he also tallied career high numbers in goals (10), assists (10), points (20) and +/– (8).

+Florida Panthers

 At the end of the 2013–14 season, the Bruins organization informed Thornton that they would not be re-signing him, ending his career in Boston.
 That summer, he signed a two-year contract with the Florida Panthers.
 At the end of his contract, he re-signed with Florida for one year.

 On April 6, 2017, Thornton announced that he would be retiring at the end of the season and played his final game on April 8.
 During the announcement of his retirement, he revealed that he would be joining the Panthers' front office in a business related position after the conclusion of his playing career.